 Before long, numerous settlers began to move through Kansas on the many overland trails to the west, including the Santa Fe, Oregon, and California Trails, which resulted in numerous battles and skirmishes with the Indians as their homelands were invaded and violated.

-Prior to the Civil War, the ground of eastern Kansas became a bloody battlefield when pioneers fought the Kansas-Missouri Border War in the struggle to make it a free or slave state.
+Before the Civil War, eastern Kansas’s ground became a bloody battlefield when pioneers fought the Kansas-Missouri Border War in the struggle to make it a free or slave state.
 Kansas entered the Union as a “free-state” on January 29, 1861, and soldiers flocked to the battlefields in the conflict with the south.